 Other downtown businesses like hotels often hold watching parties, so check for the best spot to post up for the fireworks, which tend to go off around 9:30 pm.
 It’s a great way to spend the whole day outdoors, enjoying the best that Asheville has to offer.

-9. Cheers to Oktoberfest in Asheville
+9. Oktoberfest in Asheville

 With Asheville’s craft beer scene becoming second to none in the past decade, it only makes sense that a truly lively Oktoberfest descends upon Pack Square Park each year.
 This 21+ festival is a ticketed event, but discounted tickets are available for those who aren’t drinking anything and just want to soak up the fun atmosphere.